Murder Me, Monster

-Murder Me, Monster (Muere, monstruo, muere) is a 2018 Argentine horror film directed by Alejandro Fadel.
-A co-production with companies in Chile and France, it was screened in the Un Certain Regard section at the 2018 Cannes Film Festival.
+Murder Me, Monster (Muere, monstruo, muere) is a 2018 horror film written and directed by Alejandro Fadel.
+A co-production of Argentina, Chile and France, it had its world premiere in the Un Certain Regard section of the 2018 Cannes Film Festival.
+The film was released theatrically in Argentina on 9 May 2019 by Maco Cine and in France on 15 May 2019 by UFO Distribution, and on video on demand in Chile on 29 October 2020 by DCI Distribución.